SerhiiQAA/SerhiiQAA/README.md

 ### Hi there 👋
 ## I am a QA engineer
+- 🔭 I’m currently working on volunteering projects
+- 🌱 I’m currently learning JS, Cypress, Playwright etc
+- 👯 I’m looking to collaborate on automation testing projects
+- 🤔 I’m looking for help with calculating the feasibility of test automation
+- ⚡ Fun fact: I play the piano
+___
 I like to be involved in creating quality products that improve the world around us.
 The testing process reminds me of what a coach does when training an athlete.
 The more attention you pay to this process, the better the end result will be.

 I am currently involved in several interesting projects, two of which I am a Team Lead of the QA team.
 I do everything for comfortable and productive work.